Envrionment

 Reducing emissions of pollutants

-For substances discharged from our plants into the atmosphere and water, we set voluntary emission limits that are stricter than legal regulations *4 in our efforts to reduce our environmental impact.
+For substances discharged from factories into the atmosphere and water bodies, we have set voluntary limits *4 that are stricter than laws, regulations and ordinances in an effort to reduce the environmental impact.

 1. *4Ex/ NOx: Approximately 30–70% of the legal limit; BOD: 50% of the legal limit (Aircraft Division Konan Plant).